How Much Buttercream Do I Need?

 My only note on this is that I find I sometimes need a tiny bit more American buttercream to make a perfectly smooth cake.

-If I’m using a meringue-based frosting, it usually is a bit easier to smooth and I can use slightly less on the sides of the cake.
+If I’m using a meringue-based frosting, it usually is a bit easier to smooth, and I can use slightly less on the sides of the cake.

-How Does this Buttercream Calculator Work?
+How Does This Buttercream Calculator Work?

 Creating this chart meant thinking through what we’re trying to calculate.